-- (a) This Part sets out the requirements for the carriage of dangerous goods on aircraft, the procedures for applications for approval to carry such items on aircraft, and the requirements for a Designated Postal Operator. - (b) This Part does not take account of any health and safety or similar legislation that may be applicable nor does it absolve users from complying with any other statutory and legal requirements relating to a general duty of care. - (c) These Requirements are not in themselves Law.
+- (a) This Part sets out the requirements for the carriage of dangerous goods on aircraft, the procedures for applications for approval to carry such items on aircraft, and the requirements for a designated postal operator. - (b) This Part does not take account of any health and safety or similar legislation that may be applicable nor does it absolve users from complying with any other statutory and legal requirements relating to a general duty of care. - (c) These Requirements are not in themselves Law.
 Failure to comply may not constitute an offence.
-However, the Requirements repeat or reproduce many of the provisions of the Air Navigation (Overseas Territories) Order 2013 (as amended by the Air Navigation (Overseas Territories) (Amendment) (No. 2) Order 2021) ("the Order").
+However, these Requirements reproduce or amplify certain provisions of the Air Navigation (Overseas Territories) Order 2013 (as amended) ("the Order")."
 Therefore, failure to comply with these Requirements may: - (1) constitute a breach of the Order; and - (2) result in proceedings for breaches of the Order; or - (3) result in the refusal of an application for the issue or renewal of a certificate, approval, licence or permission; or - (4) result in action to suspend or revoke a certificate, licence, approval, or permission. - (d) The issue of an approval or a permission indicates only that the holder is considered competent to secure the safe transport of dangerous goods by air.
-The possession of such a document does not relieve the operator or the pilotin-command, of responsibility for compliance with the Order and any other legislation in force. - (e) Other OTAR Parts may impinge upon activities conducted under this Part.
+The possession of such a document does not relieve the operator or the pilot-in-command, of responsibility for compliance with the Order and any other legislation in force. - (e) Other OTAR Parts may impinge upon activities conducted under this Part.
 In particular, OTAR Part 1 contains definitions which apply, unless otherwise stated, to all Parts.
 A full list of OTAR Parts, a description of the legislative structure and the place of OTARs and OTACs within it can be viewed on the ASSI website www.airsafety.aero.